 Review the estimate for the amount of money you should bring to cover meals in the Full Cost of Participation worksheet.
 It is not reasonable to think that you can save money by spending less than the food estimate provided by the OIE!
 This estimate is meant to be the BARE MINIMUM in relation to your particular destination!

-Students must be in the College of Nursing, be in good standing, and meet course prerequisites.
+This program is open to Senior I students in the UW Oshkosh College of Nursing.
+Preference will be given to students who have not participated on a UW Oshkosh College of Nursing-sponsored study abroad program.
 As part of the application process, your disciplinary file will be reviewed.
 If you have a campus disciplinary file, this will be taken into consideration when determining your eligibility.

 Inability or failure to attend class prior to or following your program abroad may affect your ability to participate, course grades and/or ability to receive and use financial aid.

-- Saturday March 5, 2016 at 9am, location TBA by faculty leader
+- Saturday Decebmer 3, 2016 at 9am, location TBA by faculty leader

 Before You Apply